r-rishabh-j/RISC-V-Simulator/README.md

 	-PyQt5 >= 5.12

 **Steps to run via GUI:**
-- Run the command “python gui6.py” or “python3 gui6,py” on Windows and Linux 		 respectively(name to be decided later)
+- Run the command “python gui6.py” or “python3 gui6,py” on Windows and Linux 		 respectively
 - The user-interface pops up.
 Type in your machine code in the “Machine Code” Editor in the format specified in the description below.
 - Press the Run button.
 The Register and Memory state of the program is updated and displayed
 - Meaningful messages from the simulator will be displayed on the terminal.